 professional portfolio + personal projects

-Henry has hired and managed more than a dozen editors at Patch and as a regional editor has shaped coverage strategies for a diverse slate of local communities.
+Henry has hired and managed dozens of journalists, leading coverage strategies for a diverse slate of local communities.
 From day-to-day coverage of community, school, business, police and government news to 24/7 coverage of local disasters such as Hurricane Irene, Hurricane Sandy and the Blizzard of 2013, Henry has shaped thousands of articles.

 Henry is also an adjunct professor at the Center for News Literacy at Stony Brook University, teaching there for four years about core elements of journalism such as authenticity and verification as well as the finer critical thinking skills that a news consumer can use to judge the reliability of information.